Las Vegas Travel Guide

 Downtown / Fremont

 Older, grittier, more local.
 Lower hotel prices.
-Fremont Street Experience is the centrepiece.
+The Fremont Street Experience is the centrepiece.

 Best for: Budget travelers, repeat visitors